jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 4. Evaluate amplicon parameters
 5. Decide for the best primer/probe combination
 6. For amplicons with the same primer sets but different probes, decide for the lowest probe
 7. Test amplicons for their [minimal free energy](https://en.wikipedia.org/wiki/Gibbs_free_energy) at their lowest primer temperature with [seqfold](https://github.com/Lattice-Automation/seqfold) and filter to avoid secondary structures.
+Amplicons with large potential deletions (>QAMPLICON_DEL_CUTOFF) will be ignored.
+Smaller deletions will be accepted.
 8. Take the best qPCR schemes of overlapping schemes.

 #### Penalty calculation